Ghislaine Maxwell deposition portrays her as combative, loyal defender of sex offender Epstein

 “I’m not responsible for what Jeffrey does and I don’t always pay attention to what happens in the house.
 I’m very busy,” she testified at one point.

-Asked if she ever “participated” in sex with Giuffre and Epstein, she said she “never ever at any single time at any point ever at all participated in anything with Virginia and Jeffrey,” adding that Giuffre was a “an absolute total liar” and her claims “rubbish.”
+Asked if she ever “participated” in sex with Giuffre and Epstein, Maxwell said she “never ever at any single time at any point ever at all participated in anything with Virginia and Jeffrey,” adding that Giuffre was a “an absolute total liar” and her claims “rubbish.”

 A wealthy socialite whose high-powered friends have included Trump, Maxwell is the daughter of the late media tycoon Robert Maxwell.